jimburton/sudoku/README.md

 There are no perfect, pre-defined answers here, but try to show your thoughts and understanding in your answers.

-**X.1** The solving method we have used in this lab assignment is very basic, and in some sense naive.
-One way to boost performance is to look closer at the function blank.
-Perhaps if we picked the blank in a smarter way, the solve function would go faster?
-One idea is to always pick the blank spot where there are as few possibilities left.
+**X.1** The solving method we have used in this assignment is very basic, and in some sense naive.
+The easiest way to boost performance is to look closer at the function `blank`.

+Perhaps if we picked the blank in a smarter way, the solve function would go faster...one idea is to always pick the blank spot where there are the fewest possibilities left.
 For example, if we have a row with one or two blank spots, it is probably a good idea to pick one of those blank spots, since it will limit the consecutive search most, and it will lead to search to a state with more digits filled in.
 (Such a way of changing a solving method is called a heuristic – there is no absoluate guarantee that the search will go faster, but often it actually will.)

 Change the implementation of the blank function, so that it always picks the blank spot that is in a row, column, or 3x3 block where